+March 10, 2014

-March 7, 2013 Avon, CT
+Avon, CT

-The following discussion and analysis of WTC Captive Insurance Company, Inc.'s ("WTC Captive" or the "Company") financial performance provides an overview of the Company's financial activities for the year ended December 31, 2012.
+The following discussion and analysis of WTC Captive Insurance Company, Inc.'s ("WTC Captive" or the "Company") financial performance provides an overview of the Company's financial activities as of and for the year ended December 31, 2013.
 It should be read in conjunction with the financial statements, which begin on page 14.